 Salads are refreshing when it’s hot outside, but salads get boring.
 Mix it up!
-This cold middle eastern salad is a hit.
-Parsley, mint, lemon…oh yeah!
+This cold Middle Eastern salad is a hit.

 - 2 Lemons, zest & juice

-- 2 Scallions (green onions), chopped, white & green part
+- 2 Scallions (green onions), chopped (both white and green parts)

 Place the bulgur in a medium sized bowl.
 Bring the stock OR water with teaspoon of salt to a boil.
 Turn off heat.
 Add the bulgur and let sit for 30 minutes to an hour.
 In a large bowl, add the olive oil, lemon juice, bulgur and mix well.
 Add in all the other ingredients and mix to combine.